- Days and Time: M & W, 9:00 – 10:20 am

 - At Denison, German 302 is a designated course number for special topics courses with changing content; can be repeated for credit for the German minor and major.

 This course introduces students to the language and culture of business German.
-Topics we will cover include Germany’s federal states, Germany in the EU, multicultural Germany, the social system, industry and money economy, high tech, environment, taxes, and consumer power.
-Students will also learn practical skills such as writing job applications and business correspondence, practice phone and email etiquette, and learn to read and interpret bureaucratic German.
+Topics we will cover include Germany’s federal states, Germany in the EU, multicultural Germany, Germany’s social system, industry and money economy, high tech, environment, taxes, and consumer power.
+Students will build their vocabulary with a special focus on terms and phrases useful in the workplace, in talking about statistics , in discussing current affairs and in presenting the “pros and cons” of an issue.
+Students will also hone their writing and speaking skills in the process of learning practical skills such as writing job applications and business correspondence, practice phone and email etiquette, and learn to read and interpret bureaucratic German.

 Class meets in a virtually interactive environment online via the video-conferencing platform Zoom.
 The course will include students of German across our GLCA partner institutions.